All admission tickets include parking in one of several parking fields and shuttle bus or wagon service to the festival grounds.

 Military w/ ID - $9 (at gate)

 Two-Day Flex Admission (12+) - $17

-Kids under 12 - FREE
+Kids Under 12 - FREE

 Admission may be purchased online or at the gate.
 Payment methods accepted online: All major credit cards. | Payment methods accepted at the gate: cash or all major credit cards. | Two-Day Flex Admission is valid once per day, on two separate days of the festival in 2019.

-Festival Dates & Hours
+Festival Dates & Location

 The festival will be held October 5-6 and 12-13, 2019.